quiltdata/quilt/docs/CrossAccount.md

-# Cross-account Access
+# Cross-account access

-It is often desirable to run the Quilt control plane (CloudFormation stack) in a separate account from your data plane (S3 Buckets).
+It is often desirable to run the Quilt control plane (CloudFormation stack) in a separate account from your data plane (S3 buckets).

 Assume that we have two accounts, *ControlAccount* (containing the Quilt CloudFormation stack) and *DataAccount* (containing the desired S3 buckets).